 The claims against Westchester County and the town of Mount Pleasant allege similar acts of negligence.

 This is the second claim filed in connection with the collision.
-On May 4, Attorney Philip Russotti of Wingate, Russotti, Shapiro & Halperin, LLP filed a notice of claim on behalf of the family of the SUV driver killed in the accident.
+On May 4, Attorney Philip Russotti of Wingate, Russotti, Shapiro, Moses & Halperin, LLP filed a notice of claim on behalf of the family of the SUV driver killed in the accident.